open-contracting/infrastructure/docs/reference/index.md

 The Open Contracting for Infrastructure Data Standard (OC4IDS) provides a common approach for the disclosure of structured data on infrastructure projects and their related contracting processes.

-OC4IDS is comprised of a schema file and codelist files, and reference documentation is available for the [schema](schema) and [codelists](codelists).
+OC4IDS is composed of a schema file and codelist files, and reference documentation is available for the [schema](schema) and [codelists](codelists).

 The schema can be explored using the [schema browser](browser) and can be [downloaded here](../project-schema.json).
 The schema is expressed using [JSON Schema, draft 4](https://tools.ietf.org/html/draft-zyp-json-schema-04).